vippsas/vipps-episerver/README.md

 # Vipps for EPiServer

 ## Description
-Vipps payments and Vipps Express Checkout for Episerver Commerce
+Vipps payments and Vipps Express Checkout for Episerver Commerce.

 ## Features
  - Payment gateway for Vipps payments in checkout.